creatorsgarten/Kalman-Filter-Visualisation/README.md

 # Kalman-Filter-Visualisation

-simple python code to visualize what the Kalman filter does
+Simple python code to visualize what the Kalman filter does.